ConorGagliardi/conorgagliardi.com/_projects/UASSwarmproject.md

 - Multi-agent proof of concept by manipulating threshold boundaries instead of symmetrical by default (move the center square and change its size)
 - Threading in simulation for better performance
 - Created a movement prediction model which uses a calculated 'momentum' using a history of center points
+- Implementing multithreaded solutions for more snappy visual feedback for dji tello implementation

 **Currently working on:**

-- Implementing multithreaded solutions for more snappy visual feedback for dji tello implementation (90%) complete until thursday for physical tests.
 - Implementing formation changes.
 - Training a CNN / using a pre-trained YOLO network for drone recognition to replace the green ball with.
 - Collision avoidance